 - Contingency measures: it’s an essential part of the plan that describes the actions in case something unexpected occurs.

-Following the project implementation steps listed below will allow you to come up with a well-structured implementation plan.
+Following the steps listed below will allow you to come up with a well-structured implementation plan.

 Step 2: Break down a project into tasks